vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 }
 ```

-For this type of schema, we can effectively retrieve using the
+For this type of schema, we can effectively retrieve over the
 `embedding1` field with an HNSW index while using `embedding2` in
 ranking phases without incurring the overhead of the HNSW indexing
-embedding2 field.
+`embedding2` field.
 Details on representing text embedding models in
 Vespa are found in [embedding
 documentation](https://docs.vespa.ai/en/embedding.html).